graphpql/graphpinator/docs/examples/SimpleUnion.md

 }
 ```

-As you can see, declaring union is really simple - just create a set of types which are part of the union.
+As you can see, declaring a union is really simple - just create a set of types that are part of the union.

 ## Optional step - print schema definition